 MY FAVORITE PLACE TO BE

 is a little village in southern Germany where I have family, population only around 500 people!
 It's peaceful and the people are wonderful.
-I spent three weeks there this summer, and I feel rejuvenated and ready to start a new year.
 Where is your favorite place to be?